asastats/docs/code-of-conduct.md

     * Community members mark a comment with the `:skip:` emoji

 ### Tasker’s `:exists:` notation
-A Tasker should mark a comment with `:exists:` when they are **certain** that the same/similar request has already been issued or if requested functionality is already implemented on the website.
+A Tasker should mark a comment with `:exists:` when they are **certain** that the same/similar request has already been issued (which can also be confirmed via Trello’s search field), or if requested functionality is already implemented on the website.

 The same Tasker (or any other community member) is encouraged to provide further explanation.